cideM/dotfiles/README.md

 $ sudo nixos-rebuild switch
 ```

-## Visual Studio Code

-The URL doesn't change but the sha does, it's annoying.
-Need to manually set a fake sha, update and then paste the actual sha.

-Updating extensions: `cd modules/vscode/; cat shared_exts.txt | ./update_exts.sh > shared_exts.nix`

 ## TODO

 - [ ] Remove `niv` in favor of Flakes for all inputs
-- [x] Depending on what new laptop I get, use Flakes for HM as well (or just reuse the NixOS config)

 ### Notes